This session is a great way to develop your top end speed and power, as well as working on your sustained pace.

 The main set involves completing six reps that are five minutes long.
 Commence each rep by accelerating up to Level V which is an intensity of speed/power that you can maintain for a full five minutes.
 Your cadence should be somewhere around 90-100 rpm.
 This acceleration should be done inside the first 15 seconds of the rep. Hold this pace for the remainder of the five minute interval.
 After each repetition take a five minute Rest Interval (RI) at Level II.

-After the sixth Rest Interval (RI) you are straight into a 40 minute section all done at Level IV.
+After the sixth Rest Interval (RI) go straight into a 40 minute section all done at Level IV.
 As with the VO2 Max intervals keep your cadence around 90-100 rpm and keep your intensity nice and consistent.

 Conclude the intervals with ten minutes riding at Level II for your Cool Down.